Study suggests more loopholes in Chicago’s sanctuary law

 Chicago’s first high-tech fusion center was created in 2007 and is staffed by police and outside agents including from the Illinois State Police and Homeland Security.
 A decade later, the city created local versions to help process the massive data influx.

 Authorities have praised the centers for fostering collaboration in investigations and the availability of real-time information to dispatch officers to fight crime.
-But civil rights groups have raised concerns about the type of surveillance and privacy in cities including Washington D.C., Atlanta and Austin, Texas.
+But civil rights groups have raised concerns about the type of surveillance and privacy in cities including Washington, D.C., Atlanta and Austin, Texas.
 Several states have limited the use of facial recognition over fears of civil rights violations and racial bias.

 “We are over-surveilled as a city,” said Kevin Herrera of Just Futures Law, a group that helped with the report.
 “The degree that CPD has access to our images constantly and advance additional surveillance doesn’t make us safer and enhances the vulnerability of the immigrant community.”